It takes working together to overcome threats like COVID-19:

 What will my visit look like?

 EMG is deeply committed to the health and safety of our patients, our staff, and our community at large.
 We are constantly adapting to how we operate to safely provide patients with a high level of service and support needed to maintain or improve their vision-threatening conditions.
 If you are confirmed for a clinic or surgical appointment at this time, here is what you can expect upon arrival:

-- Greeted at the entrance with hand sanitizer and given a face mask to be worn for the duration of your visit.
+- You will be required to wear a face mask for the entirety of your visit.
 Surgical Patients will be required to wear a mask provided by EMG.

-- Complete a COVID-19 screening.
+- You will be required to complete a COVID-19 screening.
 You may be asked to reschedule your appointment based on the results of your screening.

 - Please note that our staff is required to participate in similar screening activities prior to performing any work or interacting with other employees and patients.

-- Escorted during your visit.
+- You will be escorted during your visit.
 This is to support social distancing and minimize any interaction with other patients.

 First, we are honored that you trust us with your vision.
 However, if you have not previously been evaluated by an EMG physician and are concerned about a particular issue, we suggest you first contact your optometrist.
 We work closely with the optometrists in the state and work together to care for our community.

 If you do not have an optometrist and believe you have an urgent situation, call (207) 828-2020 and we will help you connect with an optometrist in your area.

 Things will look a little different.
 In response to COVID-19, we have adapted in order to safely continue the vision care that our community has come to expect.
 In many cases, we will ask that you see your optometrist for evaluation of any new issue(s).
 Your optometrist will refer you to our office as required.

 Stay Connected To EMG: